Tampi2002/tampi2002.github.io/_notes/notes-introqm.md

 probabilistic interpretation and the relations to physical measurements are exposed as well.

+It was written as part of a pedagogical activity in CentraleSupélec.
+I thank deeply by coauthor Pauline Mathiot, for her endeavours and her joyful collaboration on this project.

 The note can be found in English [here](http://tampi08122002.github.io/files/notes/IntroPhyQ.pdf).
 In case you notice any mistake or have any suggestions, please do email me.